Terms & Conditions

 3 - BOARDING PASS VALIDITY AND TIME LIMITS:

 3.1 The Company reserves the right to establish advance booking purchase time limits.
 The Company reserves the right to automatically cancel any reservation that has not met the advance booking purchase time limit.
 The issuance of a boarding pass and receipt by the Company of the applicable fare will be a confirmation of the passenger's reservation.
 The Company reserves the right to collect a surcharge on the fare paid if an increase has occurred prior to the commencement of travel.
 There is no guaranteed fare if ticketed in advance.
 Boarding passes are non-transferable and non-refundable.
 Boarding passes are valid only for the date and time shown on the document.
 All tickets, boarding passes, fares and passages are one-way only and passengers are under no obligation to purchase return trips, whether such tickets are purchased separately or together with other services.
 The Company reserves the right to refuse to accept any boarding pass that has been mutilated, lost, or stolen.
 A ticket, boarding pass is considered valid only after it has been properly endorsed by The Company.
 The Company shall not be liable in the event of a ticket, boarding pass loss, destruction, or theft, or if the ticket is honored for transportation or refund when presented by any other person.
 Tickets, boarding passes are only valid for travel during the year that they are purchased.
 The Company reserves the right to refuse cash or credit card refunds on any purchase or unused boarding pass.
-The Company will hold a credit for future travel for the amount of the unused reservation.
 The passenger will contact the Reservations Department and identify themselves including the Booking Number of the unused trip to use the credit being held in the reservations system.

 4 - LOST, STOLEN OR DESTROYED TICKETS: